Prinsesse Louise Augusta (1784 DAC ship)

 Prinsesse Louise Augusta (also spelled Prindsesse and Louisa, Lovusa and Lowise) was an East Indiaman of the Danish Asiatic Company, built at Petersværft in 1783.
 She completed five expeditions to Tranquebar between 1674 and 1684.
 She wrecked of the Indian in her sixth outbound voyage in 1797.

 Construction and design

-The Prinsesse Louise August was built at the Petersværft dockyards near Bordingborg.
+The Prinsesse Louise August was built at the Petersværft dockyards near Vordingborg.
 The design and construction was overseen by master shipbuilder Christian Høyer.